WE CANNOT TAKE IN BIRDS AT THE STORE but will gladly direct you to a local licensed Rehabber

 Baby Raptors and Owls

 Raptors and Owls do not make good pets.
 It is illegal to own a Raptor or Owl unless you have special permitting.
 Please do not try to take in any Owl or Raptor.
 If you find one sick, injured, or orphaned CONTACT A REHABBER IMMEDIATELY!
-Often those who try do more harm than good with poor diets (Raptors and Owls cannot surrive on meat alone) resulting in nutritional deficiencies and physical deformities in the bird.
+Often those who try do more harm than good with poor diets (Raptors and Owls cannot survive on meat alone) resulting in nutritional deficiencies and physical deformities in the bird.

 Please Note: Many of these rehabbers rely on donations to fund their rescue operations.
 Please consider making a donation if you should find yourself in need of their assistance.
 Donations are not required but is greatly appreciated.
 Thank You!

 Wildlife rehabilitators often volunteer their time and efforts to this chosen profession, but have lives outside of it as well.
 Please respect their capabilities, as rehabilitators often specialize in certain species of wildlife and establish limits on the number of animals they can accept and properly care for.

-Sunshine Haven - Riverside, CA
+Sunshine Haven (birds & small Mammals) - Riverside, CA

 All Gods Creatures - Chino Hills, CA